UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A power outage immediately impacts critical home systems, including heating, well pumps, smart devices, and key appliances.

 When you are figuring out what happens during a power outage in your home, it helps to think in terms of systems: heating, water, smart devices, and appliances.
 When the flow of electricity stops, most of us notice the lights first, but several other systems in your home are affected immediately.
-Understanding which appliances stop working helps you prioritize your next steps.
+Understanding which appliances stop working helps you prioritize your next steps safely.

 Heating and Cooling